Kambrian/HBTplus/README.md

 - a `c++` compiler with `c++11` support (e.g., `gcc 4.6.3` above)
 - [HDF5](https://www.hdfgroup.org/) C library (1.8.0 and above)

+### Optional dependence
+- GNU Scientific Library (GSL).
+Only needed if you want to output the shapes and orientations of subhaloes.

 Core part done.
 More post-processing to be added.

 ## Compile